-- Insert the AirNavigator CD into the CD-ROM drive of your computer.
+- Don't plug in your wireless USB client yet!
+Install the drivers first. - Insert the AirNavigator CD into the CD-ROM drive of your computer.
 The AirNavigator Setup Wizard should launch automatically. - To launch the AirNavigator Setup Wizard manually, click Start, then Run.
-Type "D:\ Setup.exe", where D is the drive letter assigned to your CDrom. - Click OK to launch the wizard.
+Type "D:\ AirNavi.exe", where D is the drive letter assigned to your CDrom. - Click OK to launch the wizard.

-Installing Wireless Drivers
+Installing Drivers